 New with SAP Cloud Platform Integration 4 August 2018 release:

-The new artifact “Security Content” is provided with “Certifacte-to-User-Mapping”.
+The new API “Security Content” is provided with “Certifacte-to-User-Mapping” entity.

 API Package “SAP Cloud Platform Integration”

-This package contains the artifact list, which enables you to trigger the following actions:
+This package contains the API list, which enables you to trigger the following actions:

 - Integration Content